schweppes-0x/GWardrobe/README.md

 To save your own outfit follow the next steps:
  1. Toggle the "Turned OFF" button in General.
+ 2. (OPTIONAL) Specify the name of the outfit.
- 2. Go to habbo and Change Outfit.
+ 3. Go to habbo and Change Outfit.
- 3. Make the changes you want.
+ 4. Make the changes you want.
- 4. Save your habbo's outfit.
+ 5. Save your habbo's outfit.
- 5. It is now succesfully saved in your Wardrobe.
+ 6. It is now succesfully saved in your Wardrobe.

 ## [Wardrobe]